How To Remove Arsenic From Drinking Water: A Step-by-step Guide

 Sources of Arsenic in Drinking Water

 There are many sources of arsenic in drinking water.
 Some common sources include:

 These include the presence of arsenic in rocks and minerals that are found underground.

 This includes mining activities and smelting operations that release arsenic into the environment.

 Municipal Wastewater Treatment Plants

-Chemicals are added to treated water at some municipal wastewater treatment plants to reduce bacteria.
+Cases are added to treated water at some municipal wastewater treatment plants to reduce bacteria.
 Sometimes, other chemicals are added, such as calcium carbonate, zinc chloride, and chromium trioxide.
 The chemicals become concentrated in the form of arsenic compounds in the water.

 When people drink well water, they also ingest arsenic through food.
 For example, some foods contain arsenic.
 These include rice, seafood, mushrooms, and vegetables.

 While boiling, evaporation occurs, and the arsenic concentrations increase as the water boil.
 Most people think since boiling water can get rid of other contaminants like bacteria, then it should get rid of arsenic.
 But nothing can be farther from the truth.
 Boiling water doesn’t get rid of arsenic in water wells.

 Arsenic removal from water at your home